 As mentioned above, a re-implemented version of Tonyka's The 3dforniture mod has been incorporated into Home Decor, courtesy of Kaeza.
 Textures used for those nodes are from my 16px HDX texture pack.
 Node and texture names remain the same, with the help of a few aliases, so that existing maps, texture packs, other mods, etc. need no changes.
 A couple of recipes are different from the original mod owing to the availability of more suitable materials, and to avoid recipe conflicts with other mods.
 One other change that was made to 3dforniture is that the desk lamp no longer shows several copies in the creative inventory, and different textures are used for the different brightness levels, for added flexibility.

 For information on creating the more esoteric colors used in this mod, see the Unified Dyes Page.
 Only a few of the colors provided by that mod are used by this one, and not all of the colors used in this mod require Unified Dyes (most come from the game's built-in ones or via mixtures of various materials).
-White paint is made by both Home Decor and by Unified Dyes, and are interchangeable.

 Many items can be used as fuel but the burn times need tuning, and I need to tune the cook time and fuel usage on the smelted items.
 Sound effects could use some work, too.